github/codeql/python/tools/recorded-call-graph-metrics/README.md

 ### Expanding set of projects

-It should be fairly straight forward to expand the set of projects.
+It should be fairly straightforward to expand the set of projects.
 Most projects use `tox` for running their tests against multiple python versions.
 I didn't look into any kind of integration, but have manually picked out the instructions required to get going.

 As an example, compare the [`tox.ini`](https://github.com/pallets/flask/blob/21c3df31de4bc2f838c945bd37d185210d9bab1a/tox.ini) file from flask with the configuration